gmc-norr/cleve/README.md

 In a production environment, it is highly recommended to set this up with a reverse proxy.

+Once everything is up and running, the API documentation can be found at `<cleve-host>:<cleve-port>/api`.

 ## Development

 ### Requirements